-Approximately 5.9 miles of OML 1 roads are on the federal lands, or about 0.6 miles/mi.
+Approximately 5.9 miles of OML 1 roads are on the federal lands, or about 0.6 miles/mi2.
 After mine closure, these roads would be reclaimed, except for a short access road from the Dunka Road to the Waste Water Treatment Facility.
-Public access to the Mine and Plant sites is currently prohibited, and access to the Plant Site
+Public access to the Mine and Plant sites is currently prohibited, and access to the Plant Site and lands adjacent to the Mine Site would be strictly controlled during mine operations.
+The Project area would remain privately owned after mine closure and public access would be restricted (Pylka 2013b).